andrewwkimm/RAWG-Data-Pipeline/README.md

 ```
 $ export API_KEY="enter-your-key-here"
 ```
-The next steps will be building out the infrastructure with Terraform and running Airflow which are still in development but coming soon!
+The next steps will be building out the infrastructure with Terraform and running Prefect which are still in development but coming soon!

 For now, though, a prototype web app is available using the sample data.
 ```